 CONCLUSION

 The conclusions of this study are twofold.
 Firstly, it provides further evidence of widespread CDV infection in wild mesocarnivores within the southeastern US and that there is significant genetic diversity within this virus in the area, particularly divided by the Mississippi river.
 Secondly, human land use may play an important role in the disease ecology of this virus with areas of intense human development being shown to be of higher risk for CDV infection in wild mesocarnivores.
 Land use change is a complex problem when it comes to disease dynamics at the wildlife-domestic-human interface with no solution that fits every disease.
 Social responsibility and responsible urban planning with biodiversity at the forefront of development can mitigate future problems.
-Additionally, surveillance and control measures, such as vaccination particularly regarding diseases in anthropophilic species can also play a crucial role in dynamics of wildlife disease in urban environments.
+Additionally, surveillance and control measures, such as vaccination, particularly regarding diseases in synanthropic species can also play a crucial role in dynamics of wildlife disease in urban environments.

 BRADLEY, C. A., ANDS.
 ALTIZER.
 2007.
 Urbanization and the ecology of wildlife diseases.
 Trends Ecol Evol 22: 95-102.